tfabris/BlueGigaEmpeg/README.md

 Checklist
 ==============================================================================
-Implementing this requires some manual labor.
+Installing the BlueGigaEmpeg module requires some modifications to your empeg Car player.
 Make sure to go through each step in this checklist.
 Each step is detailed in its own section, below.

 - [Prerequisites                                                                   ](#prerequisites)
 - [Modify your Arduino compiler for larger buffer size                             ](#modify-your-arduino-compiler-for-larger-buffer-size)